Solar Panel Calculator for California (CA)

 Solar Installation Costs in California

 The average cost to install solar panels in California is $2.82 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $22,560 gross, or $15,792 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $22,560 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%), SGIP battery rebate, NEM 3.0.

 Net Metering in California